Monetary policy divergence to drive currencies

 The yield advantage of Swiss franc-denominated bonds versus German bunds (or more precisely the disadvantage of German bond yields over Swiss franc-denominated bonds, since they are both negative) has diminished considerably this year.
 This was supposed to make it easier for the Swiss to recycle their trade surplus by investing in portfolios.

 But investing in portfolios abroad is only a small part of the surplus recycling in the Swiss trade balance.
 Direct investment is usually greater, but the Swiss have stopped direct investment abroad due to pandemic conditions.
 Meanwhile, the SNB refrained from intervening (as mentioned above).

 What will happen?
 I agree with market expectations that the EUR/CHF will rise (the Swiss Franc will fall against the Euro), mostly because I believe Swiss companies will resume investing abroad.
 In addition, as interest rates normalize around the world, I would expect the “other investments” category – which includes loans – to move into capital outflows as investors use the Swiss franc as a funding currency (along with the Japanese yen).
-And while the Swiss Franc is expected to rise a little faster than the Euro (which I can't easily understand, but don't care), given that they will start from 25 basis points lower than the Euro rate, the The Swiss Franc can rise a little faster and at the same time the interest rate on it remains lower than the interest rate on the Euro.
+And while Swiss franc rates are expected to rise a bit faster than euro rates (which I can't easily understand, but don't care), given that they will start at 25 basis points lower than the euro rate, the The Swiss Franc can rise a little faster and at the same time the interest rate on it remains lower than the interest rate on the Euro.
 This will make the Swiss franc a good financing currency.

 Oil: a two-stroke game